NeilElvirsson/Experience-points-IRL/README.md

   "password": "your_password"
 }
 ```
-You will get a validation token for your'e users id.
+You will get a validation token for your'e users id that has a 15 minute expiration date.

 #### GET /user/validate
 Validate your'e user.